Parrot-Developers/groundsdk-manifest/EULA.md

 third-party contract or terms of service, or any applicable law, rule, or regulation, and for the consequences of any such breach.

-4.3 YOU ACKNOWLEDGE AND YOU ARE AWARE THAT ANY MODIFICATION OF THE SDK MAY ADVERSELY AFFECT THE OPERATION AND CONTROL OF THE PARROT DRONE WHICH MAY CAUSE PROPERTY DAMAGE, SERIOUS INJURY AND/OR DEATH.
+4.3 YOU ACKNOWLEDGE AND YOU ARE AWARE THAT ANY MODIFICATION OF THE SDK AND/OR ANY APPLICATION MAY ADVERSELY AFFECT THE OPERATION AND CONTROL OF THE PARROT PLATFORM WHICH MAY CAUSE PROPERTY DAMAGE, SERIOUS INJURY AND/OR DEATH.

 ## 5. Proprietary rights